 Creating Visual Impact

 A concise, visually appealing resume will make a stronger impression than a dense, text-laden document.
 Respect page margins and properly space the text.
 Learn to appreciate the value of "white space."
-Limit a resume to 1-2 pages - but not one and 1/4.
+Limit a resume to one or two pages but not one and ¼.
 Ensure content is balanced on both pages.
 A CV is typically longer because it includes additional sections such as publications and research.

 Use Parallel Construction

 Select a consistent order of information, format, and spacing.
 If one experience starts with a brief overview followed by bullet points, subsequent experiences should follow a similar form.
 Parallel construction—including the use of action verbs (pdf) (login required) to start all phrases—greatly enhances a resume's readability.